Aperture Desk Job: Development and release

 Aperture Desk Job was developed and published by Valve on the Source 2 engine as a tech demo for the Steam Deck, which runs on SteamOS, a Linux distribution.
 Gabe Newell, the president of Valve, had previously denied in an interview with Edge that the company would create a special game for the Steam Deck and that Valve would instead focus on making Dota 2 and Counter-Strike: Global Offensive more efficient on the new console.
-Valve, however, unexpectedly announced the game on February 25, 2022, the day when Steam Deck was unveiled to the public.
+Valve, however, unexpectedly announced the game on February 25, 2022, the day when Steam Deck was released.
 Despite being created as a tech demo for the Steam Deck, Valve also made it playable on Windows platforms, though with a requirement to use a game controller.

 The game shows off the controls and characteristics of the Steam Deck.
 Greg Coomer, who worked on designing the Steam Deck, said that Valve created Aperture Desk Job for the same reason they created The Lab for Steam VR, to show off the features of the console.
-Aperture Desk Job has been compared Valve's previous tech demos, The Lab and Aperture Hand Lab.
+Aperture Desk Job has been compared to Valve's previous tech demos, The Lab and Aperture Hand Lab.
 The game features the voices of Nate Bargatze as Grady, J. K. Simmons reprising his role as Cave Johnson from Portal 2, and Debra Wilson as the Prison Warden and Announcer.
 The game was released for free on Steam on March 1, 2022.